voucherifyio/voucherify-openapi/docs/guides/development/Quickstart.md

 ---
-title: First steps in Voucherify
+title: First Steps in Voucherify
 excerpt: Get started with Voucherify API and dashboard by redeeming your first coupon code.
 categorySlug: development
 slug: quickstart